-QAnon Has Receded From Social Media -- but It's Just Hiding - News Break
+QAnon has receded from social media -- but it's just hiding - News Break

 On the face of it, you might think that the QAnon conspiracy has largely disappeared from big social media sites.
-But that's not quite the case.
-True, you're much less likely to find popular QAnon catchphrases like “great awakening," “the storm” or “trust the plan" on Facebook these days.
-Facebook and Twitter have removed tens of thousands of accounts dedicated to the baseless conspiracy theory, which depicts former President Donald Trump as a hero fighting a secret battle against a sect of devil-worshipping pedophiles who dominate Hollywood, big business, the media and government.www.usnews.com
+But that’s not quite the case.
+True, you're much less likely to find popular QAnon catchphrases like “great awakening,” “the storm” or “trust the plan” on Facebook these days than just a few months ago.
+Since the start of the year, Twitter and Facebook have removed tens of thousands of accounts, groups and pages dedicated to the QAnon conspiracy theory.
+But QAnon is far from winding down.
+It has grown up.www.wcn247.com

 Comments / 0